-Playing with Playdough has many benefits; many educators already incorporate playdough exploration in their early years settings.
+We know there are many benefits of using playdough in our early years settings.
 I wanted to create an invitation using items from our kitchen – nothing explicitly purchased for the play (let’s say open-ended materials).
 Educators, let’s not be afraid to set up invitations for children – even if you operate a play-based or Reggio-inspired school.
 CReAtiVeLY children can use invitations without limits.
 See how this invitation unfolds, and watch the video at the end to hear the children at

 Items used for this play